-The amendment is not expected to have any material impact on the Group.
+The amendment did not have an impact on the Group's financial statements.

 IFRS 9: Fees in the '10 per cent' test for derecognition of financial liabilities

 The amendment clarifies the fees that an entity includes when assessing whether the terms of a new or modified financial liability are substantially different from the terms of the original financial liability.
 These fees include only those paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf.
 There is no similar amendment proposed for IAS 39.